instantOS/instantos.github.io/docs/gaming/gamebegin.md

       specific games.
 It also has support for running games with proton which in most cases yields better results.
     - Bottles/PlayOnLinux:
-      PlayOnLinux is a program very similar to lutris, but contrary to what the name may suggest is focussed on running non-gaming software.
-It probably has its uses but from my testing you have to invest a lot more time into it to get a result that is compa
+      PlayOnLinux is a program very similar to lutris, but contrary to what the name may suggest is focused on running non-gaming software.
+It probably has its uses but from my testing you have to invest a lot more time into it to get a result that is compatible
       PlayOnLinux almost never works
       Better for non-gaming software